codemis/ruminate_api/readme.md

 This repository is following the branching technique described in [this blog post](http://nvie.com/posts/a-successful-git-branching-model/), and the semantic version set out on the [Semantic Versioning Website](http://semver.org/).

+To run the server, pass in the appropriate environment (testing, development, production) in your call.

+`NODE_ENV=production node app.js`

 Notes
 -----